Tortilla Class & Workshop

 Corn Deep-Dive

 Corn tortillas are the bedrock of Central Mexican cooking, but several native Mexican corn strains are now in danger of disappearing.
 In this unique workshop and class, you’ll learn the history and importance of Mexican corn and what’s needed to save the heirloom strains from extinction.
-You’ll also make your own tortillas under the guidance of a true expert, known as a maestra tortillera.
+You’ll also make your own tortillas under the guidance of a true expert.

 Highlights

-Observe and participate hands-on in the journey from dried corn kernels to the tortilla itself
+Observe—and participate actively– in the journey that starts with dried corn kernels and ends with the tortilla itself

 Click the tabs to find out more